CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 [**API**](#api) : [`Model.java`](../src/main/java/seedu/mypotato/model/Model.java) in `src/main/java/seedu/mypotato/model`

 Model component consists of a ModelManager which is an active component that constantly handles the user input, updates the storage and provide responses to the UI component.
-This processes can be done through the use of the event centre that handles the communication between the storage and UI.
+This processes can be done through the use of the Event Centre that handles the communication between the Storage and UI.
 It helps to reduce coupling between components in this way.

 The `Model`: